-- 3. Private-sector and public-sector employers are responsible for the safety and health of their employees. - 4.
-NC employers are responsible for worker health and safety pursuant to the Occupational Safety and Health Act of NC (NCGS §95-129) and in some cases 40 CFR 311, Worker Protection.
-This responsibility includes allocating sufficient resources for safety and health programs, training staff, purchasing protective clothing, and equipment as needed, and correcting unsafe or unsanitary conditions. - 5.
-Worker safety and health representatives work with the SERT or local Incident Commander regarding the release of general occupational safety and health information.
+- 4. NC employers are responsible for worker health and safety pursuant to the Occupational Safety and Health Act of NC (NCGS §95-129) and in some cases 40 CFR 311, Worker Protection.
+This responsibility includes allocating sufficient resources for safety and health programs, training staff, purchasing protective clothing, and equipment as needed, and correcting unsafe or unsanitary conditions. - Worker safety and health representatives work with the SERT or local Incident Commander regarding the release of general occupational safety and health information.